lxgr-linux/xfce4-sysinfo/README.md

 This script is standalone usable, but you may copy it to /usr/bin/.
 In this case you can call it via 'sysinfo'.
+Can also copy the .desktop file to /usr/share/applications to call the script via the xfce menu.